nvcompsci/collabPractice1020/README.md

-An emy is to a hedgebog as a
+An emy is to a hedgedog as a